DanielCardonaRojas/dotfiles/readme.md

 # TODO

+- Fix: Add tmux mouse on depending on version
 - Make copy and paste to systems clipboard work on other platforms besides mac
 - Add youcompleteme with easy configuration.
-- May add a installation script
+- Maybe add a installation script
 - Ultisnips save snippets in this repo
 - Use augroup in vimrc so multiple common settings dont have to be repeated for different FileTypes.